Sebastix/ligess/README.md

 LIGESS_NOSTR_WALLET_CONNECT_BUDGET_HOUR=25000
 LIGESS_NOSTR_WALLET_CONNECT_BUDGET_DAY=100000
 ```
 Zap amounts and timestamps for the last day are stored in a `zaps.json` file.
-This is to keep the budget in tact after a restart.
+This is to persist the expended budget with restarts.

 ## Support this project
 You can help me by contributing to this project or by donating to my Lightning address `dolu@bips.xyz`